greggman/hft-unity3d/README.md

 <img src="Assets/WebPlayerTemplates/HappyFunTimes/screenshot.png" />

-The included sample is basically [the 2D platformer example](https://unity3d.com/learn/tutorials/modules/beginner/2d) from the unity website with HappyFunTimes control added as well as a generic controller.
-A example showing using orientation and an example showing using the phone as a touch pad.
+Samples include a 2D platformer example inspired by [this tutorial from the unity website](https://unity3d.com/learn/tutorials/modules/beginner/2d) unity website but with HappyFunTimes control added.
+There is also an example showing using orientation and another example showing using the phone as a touch pad.

 ## Docs